-In fiscal 2020, the Company sold all cross-shareholdings in three companies.
+In fiscal 2021, the Company sold all cross-shareholdings in two companies, and partial cross-shareholdings in three companies.

 As of March 31, 2021, the Company maintained cross-shareholdings in 55 publicly-listed companies.
 Each of the aforementioned cross-shareholdings was verified at the regular Board of Directors meeting held in June 2021 (excluding shares in one company that were sold in April 2021).